ahmad-crossplatform/XamarinFormsPageFactoryPOC/README.md

 This concept probably will not be the best choice if the app has few pages or there is no common pattern among them.
 ## FAQ
-- **When is this method recommended to be used?** le apps with several pages which has the same purpose, can be used in Industrial apps, or apps for questionnaires, or any data entry apps that that beauty and interactivity are not the main focus .
+- **When is this method recommended to be used?** le apps with several pages which has the same purpose, can be used in Industrial apps, or apps for questionnaires, or any data entry apps that that beauty and interactivity are not the main focus . ??
+Interactivity should always be in focus for a good app??

 - **When is this method *Not* recommended to be used?**
   Apps with few number of pages , apps with very sophisticated design and styles, or Apps with pages that are totally different from each other and not many similar pages.